brettswan/General-Assembly-Projects/curriculum/week-01/5.2-lab/readme.md

 **Bonus:**
-- Use seaborn and/or plotly to do EDA on Project 1
+- Use seaborn and/or Tableau to do EDA on Project 1

 #### Deliverable